Xerez Deportivo FC: Stadium

 Estadio Municipal de Chapín is a multi-purpose stadium in Jerez, Spain, currently used mostly for football matches.
 It is the home ground of Xerez Deportivo FC.
 Built in 1988, the stadium holds 20,523 spectators.

 In 2002 the stadium was remodelled to accommodate the 2002 FEI World Equestrian Games, the entire grandstand being covered with a roof; a hotel, spa, and gym were added to the complex as well.

-Since its foundation in 1988 until 2015, it was the home ground of Xerez CD and since 2013 it has been the home ground of Xerez Deportivo FC.
+Since its foundation in 1988 until 2015, it was the home ground of Xerez CD, since 2013 it has been the home ground of Xerez Deportivo FC and since 2021, it has been the home of both simultaneously.